dice-group/IGUANA/docs/usage/queries.md

     outputFolder: "queryCache"
 ```

-If the `outputFolder` contains a fitting cache file, the queries will not be generated again.
+If the `outputFolder` already contains a fitting cache file, the queries will not be generated again.